bipinKrishnan/ml-recipe-book/_build/html/_sources/named_entity_recognition.md

 Now let's write a simple function to align labels with tokens.

 The function will take a list of word ids and its corresponding ner labels as arguments and then the following things happen.
-We loop through each word id in the provided list and checks whether the word id is equal to ```None```(special tokens), if so we assign it a label of -100, otherwise we assign the label corresponding to it's word id.
+We loop through each word id in the provided list and checks whether the word id is equal to ```None```(special tokens), if so we assign it a label of -100, otherwise we assign the label corresponding to its word id.

 ```python
 def align_tokens_and_labels(word_ids, labels):